Swizec/nightowls/manuscript/dothey.md

 # Do programmers work at night?

-Before I can go on, we should first agree whether programmers do in fact work at night or is this just some myth perpetuated by male bravado and our romantic notions of a motivated person doing magic all night.
-Perhaps we just value exceptionally hard work and working all night is a way of proving you are exceptionally motivated and awesome.
+Before I go on, we should discuss: Do programmers, in fact, work at night?
+Or is this just some myth perpetuated by male bravado and our romantic notions of someone working their magic until wee hours of the morning?
+Perhaps we just value exceptionally hard work, and what harder work is there than working through the night.

-To research this book I talked to some ten programmers and read hundreds of comments on the original essay, Twitter and various Reddit threads about the topic.
-Essentially, yes, programmers do work at night.
-They are the loud ones, the romantic young lads and lasses who feel night is the only place to work.
+To research this book I talked to several programmers and read hundreds of comments on Twitter, various Reddit threads, and [my original essay](http://swizec.com/blog/why-programmers-work-at-night/swizec/3198).
+What I found is that yes, many programmers do work at night.
+In fact, those who do, are adamant that night is the best and only time to work.

 But a large portion of the programmer population is also completely baffled by this.
-Claiming that those working at night simply cannot schedule their lives, have no familial obligations or don't understand how spectacular starting your day in the morning can be.
+They claim that those who work at night fail at scheduling their lives properly, can't have familial obligations or just don't understand how spectacular starting your day in the morning can be.

-A large part of this divide, I think, is simply that **it depends**.
-The core reasons for _why_ we work at night, or very early in the morning, or lucked out on a conductive day-time environment appear the same and mostly have to do with deep thought, flow and focus on one's work.
+Why the divide?
+It depends, but the core reasons for _why_ we favor night or day appear the same.
+They're when we can achieve deep thought, flow and focus on one's work.

-Another venue worth exploring is whether our perceptions might not match reality at all.
+Another avenue worth exploring is whether our perceptions of our own workflow match reality.
 For instance, I was certain that 1am was when I reached peak productivity and could get the most done.
-But looking at timestamps of my Github commits on various projects shows that I am much less a night coder than I am a late afternoon and evening kind of guy.
+But looking at my commit timestamps on various projects shows that I am much less a night coder than I am a late afternoon and evening kind of guy.

-Then again, most adults working day jobs would find it incredibly odd that I should get the majority of my work done from 10pm to midnight.
-My habit of "doing email" at midnight also confuses many.

 ## It depends

-Generally speaking, programmers do seem to work at night - just take a moment to look around the internet.
-Plenty of advice on stimulants, romanticizing late nights and infinite bravado about how little sleep everyone needs to function.
+Programmers certainly _seem_ to work at night, according to the internet.
+You can find advice on stimulants, anecdotes of late night projects, and lots of boasting about how little sleep everyone needs.

-Talking to individual programmers reveals a different picture.
-Many will admit to working mostly during the day, at worst late in the afternoon.
-Infinite amounts of people admitting they hate working at night and mostly do it when they have to chase a deadline or two.
+But talking to individual programmers reveals it's not that simple.
+Many admit to mostly working during the day or late in the afternoon.
+They confess to only working at night when they have to meet a deadline.

-The one dividing factor between the two groups seems to be age.
-Not so much because age has anything to do with it (although it does dictate our sleep-wake cycle to an extent), but because age is a good indicator of what stage in life people are at.
-Their lifestyle if you will.

-Somebody whose kid needs to show up at kindergarten every morning at 7am can't well afford to sleep until noon.
-Just as a student is forced to code in the evening because school comes first.

-The main lifestyle factors appear to be:
+The main lifestyle factors that affect day versus night appear to be:

- * freelancer or staffer?
+ * Career: Are they freelancing or working a day job?
- * student of some sort?
+ * School: Are they a student of some sort?
- * have pet projects?
+ * Hobbies: Do they have pet projects?
- * spouse and/or children?
+ * Family: Do they have a spouse and/or children?

 ### Types of programmers

-You can divide programmers into roughly two groups - freelancers, founders, indies who set their own schedules, and those whose schedule is dictated by the organization they're in.
+You can divide programmers roughly into two groups - independent programmers who set their own schedules, and those whose schedule is dictated by the organization they're in.

-Those running a larger business fall into a grey area of sorts, because even though their schedule is their own to pick, they must still conform to the organization lest they hinder their employees' work.
-A common pattern here is apparently to work on management during the day and code during the night.
+Those running a larger business fall into a grey area of sorts: Even though their schedule is their own to pick, they must still conform to the organization lest they hinder their employees' work.
+A common pattern is to work on management during the day and code during the night.

 Different work patterns show up in each group.